SModelS/smodels/docs/manual/source/DatabaseDefinitions.rst

 The so-called `experiment module <../../../documentation/build/html/experiment.html#experiment>`_ contains the basic tools necessary for handling the database of experimental results.
-The SModelS database collects experimental results from both ATLAS and CMS, which are used to compute the experimental constraints on specific models.
+The SModelS database collects experimental results of SUSY searches from both ATLAS and CMS, which are used to compute the experimental constraints on specific models.
 Starting with version 1.1, the SModelS database includes two types of experimental constraints:

 *  Upper Limit (UL) constraints: constrains on :math:`\sigma \times BR` of simplified models, provided by the experimental collaborations (see |ULrs|);
 *  Efficiency Map (EM) constraints: constrains the total signal (:math:`\sum \sigma \times BR \times \epsilon`) in a specific signal region.
+Here :math:`\epsilon` denotes the acceptance times efficiency.
-The efficiencies in this case are either provided by the experimental collaborations or computed by theory groups (see |EMrs|);
+   These are either provided by the experimental collaborations or computed by theory groups (see |EMrs|);

 Although the two types of constraints above are very distinct, both the folder structure and the object structure of SModelS are sufficiently flexible to